Azure-Samples/ms-identity-java-webapp/README.md

 1. The Java web application uses the Microsoft Authentication Library for Java (MSAL4J) to obtain an:

    - Id Token from Azure Active Directory (Azure AD) to sign in an user
-   - Access token that is used as a bearer token when calling the Microsoft Graph to get information from users in a tenant.
+   - Access token that is used as a bearer token when calling the Microsoft Graph to get basic information of the signed-in user.

      ![Topology](./ReadmeFiles/Java-WebApp-Diagram.png)